I need help.

-Is it best to dip in and out of the collection, mixing it up with another book?
-If I do that I’m concerned I might lose the flow but then if I just read one after the other will they start to blur into one?
+Once I’ve started reading, should I dip in and out of the collection, maybe mixing it up with another book?
+If I do that I’m concerned I might lose the flow and any connection between each story in terms of themes or linked characters.
+But if I just read one after the other will they start to blur into one?